Chenyb939/ProteinOpt/README.md

    pip install snakemake biopython pandas
    ```
 4. install Rosetta and PyRosetta

-   You can visit the [Rosetta](https://www.rosettacommons.org/software/license-and-download) website and download the Rosetta and PyRosetta Software Suite.
+   You can obtain licenses for Rosetta and PyRosetta by visiting the official [Rosetta](https://www.rosettacommons.org/software/license-and-download) website.
+If you intend to install the Rosetta software suite on an HPC system, please contact your system administrator.
+For installation on Linux machines, you can follow the tutorials on the Rosetta official website or use the Dockerfile we provided.
+Please be aware that, before installation, it is necessary to modify the line 21 of the Dockerfile, replacing 'account' and 'password' with the Rosetta account and password you have obtained.

-   Then, use the following command to configure the Rosetta environment variables.
+   Aftere installation, use the following command to configure the Rosetta environment variables.
    ```bash
    export PATH=$PATH:/path/to/rosetta/source/bin
    export ROSETTA=$ROSETTA:/path/to/rosetta